ajsmith607/memills/content/family-of-edward-hallock-mills/brookton/good-templars.md

 </figcaption>
 </figure>

 In the poem, a poor monk named Gregory is visited in his "narrow cell" by an unknown beggar, and the monk gives him his sole possession, a silver cup left him by his mother.
 Years later, Gregory became Pope, and he prepared a beggar's feast attended by an uninvited and unknown guest.
 Despite this, Pope Gregory welcomed this guest "for the sake of Him who is they Lord and mine".
-The guest then revealed himself as Christ "The Wonderful" and returned to Gregory "thy gift of old", the silver cup.
+The guest then revealed himself as Christ "The Wonderful" and returned to Gregory "thy gift of old", his mother's silver cup.

 {{% fig "temperance/good-templars/selections/12-1883-Harpers-New-Monthly-Magazine-v68-p17" "500" /%}}